gutenbergtools/gutenbergsite/site/help/volunteers_faq.md

 fixing any errors it made.
 Remove page headers and footers.
 De-hyphenate.
 Add back italics or other formatting.
 - Format: Most people start with HTML, and then derive a plain text version from the HTML.
-It is stronly recommended you utilize a HTML editor or write HTML "by hand" (using a text editor).
+It is strongly recommended you utilize a HTML editor or write HTML "by hand" (using a text editor).
 Most word processors do not create usable HTML, which could lead to significant additional work to meet Project Gutenberg's HTML requirements.
 The